rangl-labs/netzerotc/README.md

 ## Submission

-To submit your agent to the competition, head to the `random_agent_submission` folder and check out its README.
+First test submission of a random agent to the competition by heading to the `random_agent_submission` folder and checking out its README.
+Then head to the `meaningful_agent_submission` folder to submit your competition entry.

 ## Note